mdfnam/QnA/Branches of Arabic.md

 - This sequence is often recommended because a solid understanding of Nahw provides a foundation for comprehending the structure and function of words in a sentence, which is beneficial when studying Sarf.
 - Balagha builds on the foundation of Nahw and Sarf.
 Therefore, studying Balagha is typically recommended after acquiring a solid understanding of Nahw and Sarf, as it involves more advanced linguistic and rhetorical concepts.
 Ultimately, this advanced study enhances one's ability to express ideas in a more sophisticated and eloquent manner.

+**Next:** Now, we will study the most fundamental component of any language: the word.
+It is the basic building block that forms the foundation of any language.
+Subsequently, we will explore different kinds of words in Arabic.

 ---